Welcome to Hertfordshire Walker

 When mapping our walks we offer a number of ways for people to find the start point.

-• We usually add the road/lane/street name and village so those with satellite navigation can pop the details into their device.
+• We usually add the road/lane/street name and village so that those with satellite navigation on their smartphones can pop the details into their device.

 • We also add What3Words references to the start/finish points and at various important junctions mentioned along the way, see below for more details.

-• If the walk starts at a pub we give the name of the pub and a link so that walkers can look it up and find the right address.
+• If the walk starts at a pub we give the name of the pub and a link so that walkers can look it up and find the right address and check opening times.

 Public transport